timrauen/chess_puzzle_model/README.md

 In addition to the 18 FEN channels, I added 28 solution channels because the longest solution in my dataset was 28 moves.
 Each channel was all 0s except for a 1 where the piece started and a –1 where it ended.
-In the above solution, black’s last move was moving the rook from a8 to f8.
-The rest of the solution is: Rxf8+, Kh7, Rh1#.
-This solution would look like this: